section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 ![ci/cd technique](/engineering-education/an-introduction-to-cicd-tools/technique.png)

 ### The Importance of CI/CD
-- CI reduces the number of processes that are repeated across all project operations, including code compilation, database integration, testing, inspection, deployment, and feedback.
+- CI reduces the number of processes that are repeated across all project operations from the development to the deployment stage and also receiving feedback on the software.
 - The core importance of Continuous Integration is to ensure that software being developed is deployable to end-users, but with better quality and lower risks of failure.
 - CI gives you the ability to spot trends and make informed decisions, as well as the courage to make new changes.
-When there is no actual or recent data to support decisions, projects suffer, and everyone makes their best guesses.
 - Successful implementation of CI practices can boost confidence in software development, such that the team will know that test checks are passed, project code and design follow development standards, and the result is a functioning testable product with each build.

 ### Jenkins as a CI/CD Tool
-[Jenkins](https://www.jenkins.io/doc/) is an open-source automation server written in Java.
-It is a server-based continuous integration application that requires a web server to operate on.
+[Jenkins](https://www.jenkins.io/doc/) is a server-side continuous integration tool developed with the Java programming language.

 In this article, we'll provide a structural approach to using Jenkins to automate the entire deployment process and use a docker container to deploy our code to the server.
 The whole development cycle will be based on the DevOps model with DevOps tools' help.